rahkum96/Loan-Prediction-by-XGBoost-Model/README.md

 ![image](https://user-images.githubusercontent.com/86415241/142838585-71e7926b-039f-4de2-95f2-b192ed062c5e.png)

 ## Problem statement
 Predict the potential loan defaulters using the Gradient Boosting Method.
-Following attributes are available:
+Following attributes are available

 ### About the Data
 The risk_flag indicates whether there has been a default in the past or not